 The AE-based approaches implement feature extraction and feature reconstruction through an encoder-decoder architecture, which needs to be trained in advance.
 However, as the handcrafted fusion strategies are not always compatible with deep extracted features, they inevitably hinder the improvement of fusion performance.
 Therefore, the end-to-end CNN-based approaches are introduced to directly generate the fused image under the specified constraints of a well-defined loss function.
 The GAN-based methods employ a min-max optimization game between generators and discriminators to solve the image fusion problem.
 Specifically, the generator is used to produce fusion results that closely match the distributions of the source image, and it can even deceive the discriminator.
 However, these CNN-based methods containing convolution operations can merely explore local information using fixed kernel size but lack consideration of the global information of an image.

-By contrast, the Transformer is equipped with self-attention and cross-attention mechanisms, which can effectively extract long-range context information and has exhibited excellent performance in many vision tasks apart from natural language processing \cite{vaswani2017attention,li2020research,george2021effectiveness,chen2021vision}.
-Recently, Transformer-based architecture has been introduced into the image fusion community \cite{you2022hmf,vs2022image,zhang2022transformer,yuan2022multimodal,tang2023datfuse}.
-These attempts have demonstrated long-range dependence, extracted by the self-attention mechanism and cross-attention mechanism, can further improve the quality of fusion outcomes \cite{zhou2022cafnet,ma2022swinfusion}.
+By contrast, the Transformer is equipped with self-attention and cross-attention mechanisms, which can effectively extract long-range context information and has exhibited excellent performance in many vision tasks as the natural language processing \cite{chen2021vision}.
+Recently, Transformer-based architecture has been introduced into the image fusion community \cite{you2022hmf,tang2023datfuse}.
+These attempts have demonstrated long-range dependence, thanks to the self-attention and cross-attention mechanisms, further improving the quality of fusion outcomes \cite{ma2022swinfusion}.

 Despite the comparable results achieved by existing Transformer-based fusion, several challenges still exist in this domain.
 First, the attention mechanism is only used to capture common information of source images, while the discrepancy information has not been effectively separated and utilized.
-Second, a single Transformer module can not completely extract common information.
+Second, a single Transformer module cannot completely extract common information.
 The aforementioned issues significantly reduce fusion efficiency.
-Third, the existing pixel loss functions typically adopt a fixed approach, i.e., pixel maximum or weighted average, to guide the fusion process, which does not effectively preserve complete information.
+Third, the existing pixel loss functions typically adopt a fixed approach, pixel maximum or weighted average, to guide the fusion process, which does not effectively preserve complete information.

-To address the above-mentioned drawbacks, we devise an alternate Transformer fusion network (ATFuse) based on a modified cross-attention mechanism.
+To address the above-mentioned drawbacks, we devise an alternate Transformer fusion network (ATFusion) based on a modified cross-attention mechanism.
 For capturing the discrepancy information from two source images, we modify the cross-attention mechanism and propose a discrepancy information injection module (DIIM).
 To fully extract common information and integrate long dependencies of the source images, we design an alternate common information injection module (ACIIM).
 In addition, we propose a segmented pixel loss function that utilizes different constraints on pixel values to guide the fusion network.
-This proposed loss function can ensure the preservation of intensity information in fused images adequately.
+This proposed loss function can adequately ensure the preservation of intensity information in fused images.